-Families in Israel and abroad wait in agony for word of their loved ones taken hostages by militants
+Families in Israel and abroad wait in agony for word of their loved ones taken hostage by militants

 “The optimistic scenario is she is held hostage and not dead on the street,” said her son Nahar Neta.

-Others presumed taken hostage include an family with both Italian and U.S. citizenship who were living in the same southern Israeli community of Be’eri.
+Others presumed taken hostage include a family with both Italian and U.S. citizenship who were living in the same southern Israeli community of Be’eri.

 Their number include Eviatar Moshe Kipnis, 65, and Lilach Lea Havron, 60, and their health care aide, who were last heard from Saturday morning sheltering in their safe room, after militants began storming the village.